ipleiria-ciic/adversarial-dcgan/README.md

-# A Study on the Effectiveness of DCGAN-based Adversarial Attacks
+# A Study on the Effectiveness and Quality of DCGAN-based Adversarial Attacks

 ---